tangentsoft/pidp8i/README.md

 Sometimes this "protect the precious" behavior isn't what you want.
 (Gollum!)
 One common reason this may be the case is that you've damaged your local configuration and want to start over.
-Another common case is that the newer softare you're installing contains changes that you want to reflect into your local configuration.
+Another common case is that the newer software you're installing contains changes that you want to reflect into your local configuration.

 You have several options here: